 Adjustment of Status

 Adjustment of Status is the term for applying for lawful permanent residency (also known as a “green card”) from within the United States.
-Compare this method of applying for a green card to that of Consular Processing of an immigrant visa (applying from outside the U.S.).
+This method of applying for a green card is different to that of Consular Processing of an immigrant visa (applying from outside the U.S.).
 This article, written by Seattle Immigration Lawyer Brandon Gillin, discusses the basics of Adjustment of Status.

 What are the eligibility requirements for Adjustment of Status?